jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

             return True
         return False

   the test is still green.
-I remove the other statements and use bool_
+I remove the other statements then use bool_

   .. code-block:: python